nipafx/nipafx.dev/content/articles/2016-08-04-goodbye-disy-hello-sitepoint.md

 -   We're still building valuable content.
 -   Don't bookmark anything yet, another URL might supersede this one.

-If you don't want to miss the big unveiling, follow me:
+If you don't want to miss the big unveiling, follow me.

-[feather_follow]

 ## What Else?